joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6804181/2025/11/13/how-max-arfsten-uncapped-and-overlooked-became-an-unlikely-usmnt-fixture/

 **College football best bets Week 12: Two Friday plays and an upset call**\
-`Austin Mock's model likes the over in Texas and Georgia and has a pair of picks for this week's Friday games.`\
+`Austin Mock's model likes the over in Texas-Georgia and has a pair of picks for this week's Friday games.`\
 https://nytimes.com/athletic/6804160/2025/11/13/college-football-best-bets-week-12-georgia-texas/

 **How Yung Lean Escaped His Lowest Lows**\